MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-personal-tab.md

 1. In the left pane of Teams, select ellipses &#x25CF;&#x25CF;&#x25CF; and then choose your uploaded app to view your personal tab.

-   Now you've successfully created and added your personal tab in Teams.
+   Now you have successfully created and added your personal tab in Teams.

    As you have your personal tab in Teams, you can also [reorder](#reorder-static-personal-tabs) your personal tab.